Enjoy loaded mashed cauliflower with bacon and cheese and you won't miss the potatoes!

 - 4 slices bacon

-- ½ cup sharp cheddar shredded
+- ½ cup cheddar - sharp , shredded

-- 2 tablespoons chives or parsley, chopped, for garnish
+- 2 tablespoons chives - or parsley, chopped, for garnish

 Instructions

-- Place the butter, garlic, kosher salt, and black pepper in your food processor bowl.
+- Preheat your oven to 400°F. Place the butter, garlic, kosher salt, and black pepper in your food processor bowl.

 - Cook the bacon in a skillet until crisp.
-Drain on paper towels, then crumble.
+Drain it on paper towels, then crumble.
 Set aside.

 - Trim the cauliflower and cut it into chunks.
 Place the chunks in a large microwave-safe bowl.
-Add ¼ cup water.
+Add ¼ cup of water.
 Cover and microwave on high until very tender, about 10 minutes.
-The bowl will be hot - careful when removing it from the microwave.
+The bowl will be hot - be careful when removing it from the microwave.
 Drain and transfer the cooked cauliflower to the food processor.

 - Process the cauliflower on high speed until very smooth, 1-2 minutes, stopping once to scrape the sides with a spatula.

 - Transfer the cauliflower puree to a small 1-quart casserole dish.
 Top with the shredded cheddar and the crumbled bacon.
-Bake just until the cheese is melted, 3-5 minutes.
-Top with the parsley and serve.

 Video